nyhtml/Dell-OptiPlex-790/README-en.md

   * [Windows 7](https://www.dualbootpc.com/software/system/windows/seven/)

 ## Releases
-**Warning**: Our <a href="https://github.com/Sipylus/Dell-OptiPlex-790/releases">releases</a> are configured to work with systems configured with similar hardware.
+**Warning**: Our [releases](https://github.com/Sipylus/Dell-OptiPlex-790/releases/) are configured to work with systems configured with similar [specs](https://www.dualbootpc.com/systems/desktop/790sff/).

 ## Warranty
 THIS [Dell OptiPlex 790 SFF](https://github.com/Sipylus/Dell-OptiPlex-790) REPO IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR<br>